gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 1. Plots

-    * pT of all jets, histogram
+    * Jet pT (all jets), histogram

 2. Steps

-    * Filter: select jets with jet.pt > 0 (remove jets with non-positive or missing pT) — needs jet.pt
+    * Filter: select events with at least one jet (jets_count > 0)
-    * Build: extract jet_pt = jet.pt for each remaining jet — needs jet.pt
+    * Build: for each jet in the jets collection, extract jet_pt = jet.pt
-    * Build: build histogram of jet_pt (this is the quantity to be plotted) — needs jet_pt
+    * Build: histogram jet_pt (this is the quantity to be plotted)

 3. Required Data

     * Dataset: mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697
     * jets:
-      * pt (needed for filtering and for plotting)
+      * pt (needed for plotting the jet pT distribution)
+      * number/count of jets in the event (needed for the event-level filter "at least one jet")

 4. Notes:
-  * pt is typically in GeV — label axis accordingly (e.g. "jet pT [GeV]").
-  * Suggested histogram choices (not mandatory): e.g. 50 bins, range 0–1000 GeV; consider using a log y-axis if you expect a steeply falling spectrum.
-  * No additional jet selection (eta, quality, b-tag, grooming) was requested, so none are applied here.
-If you want to restrict to central jets or apply quality flags, add corresponding filters (e.g. |eta| < X, jet.detailFlag).
-  * If the dataset stores calibrated pT under a different field name, substitute that field for jet.pt in the steps above.
+  * I applied a minimal event filter (require ≥1 jet) so the histogram is built from actual jet entries.
+If you prefer absolutely no filtering, remove that filter and histogram pt for all jets (empty events simply contribute nothing).
+  * Binning, axis ranges, and whether to apply any jet quality, eta, or pT thresholds were not specified — choose those (for example, 0–1000 GeV with 100 bins) when making the actual plot depending on the dynamic range you expect.
+  * The dataset is a DAOD_PHYSLITE derivation; jets should be available in the standard jet collection but may already be calibrated.
+If you need specific jet calibrations or jet selection (e.g., JVT, b-tag), add those filters explicitly.

 </div></details>